What Can VA Disability Benefits Be Garnished For?

-VA Disability Benefits Garnished for Alimony, Child Support
+What Can VA Disability Benefits Be Garnished for?

 VA will decide the amount of disability compensation that can be reasonably garnished.
 This analysis will consider the following factors:

-- Any special needs the veteran has that require more income
+- Any special needs the veteran has that require a higher income to accommodate;

-- The amount of income that is available to the veteran’s former spouse
+- The amount of income that is available to the veteran’s former spouse; and

-- A veteran’s former spouse is living with another person and acting like they are married to that person
+- A veteran’s former spouse is living with another person and acting like they are married to that person; and

-- A former spouse was found by state court to have been guilty of conjugal infidelity (i.e., cheating)
+- A former spouse was found by a state court to have been guilty of conjugal infidelity (i.e., cheating).

 How Will VA Disability Garnishment Take Place?

-If a veteran’s disability compensation is subject to garnishment, the Department of Veterans Affairs will operate according to 5 CFR § 581.103.
-In these cases, a Finance Officer and the Veterans Service Center (VSC) work collaboratively to (1) withhold disability compensation, and (2) make a payment in compliance with the garnishment order for certain categories of payees.
+If a veteran’s disability compensation is subject to garnishment, then VA will operate according to 5 CFR § 581.103.
+In these cases, a Finance Officer and the Veterans Service Center (VSC) work collaboratively to withhold disability compensation and make a payment in compliance with the garnishment order for certain categories of payees.

-If VA is garnishing a veteran’s disability compensation, and the amount of disability compensation or military retired pay to which the veteran is entitled changes (for reasons other than a cost-of-living adjustment), the VSC should review the veteran’s claims folder to determine if action to adjust the garnishment may be necessary.
+If VA is garnishing a veteran’s disability compensation, and the amount of disability compensation or military retired pay to which the veteran is entitled changes (for reasons other than a cost-of-living adjustment), the VSC should review the veteran’s claims folder to determine if action to adjust the garnishment.